Golden Axe: Golden Axe

 Golden Axe is a side-scrolling arcade beat 'em up game released in 1989 by Sega.
-Makoto Uchida was the primary developer of the game and also was responsible for the creation of Altered Beast.
-The game places the player in control of one of three warriors each bent on revenge against the vile dictator Death Adder.
+Makoto Uchida was the primary developer of the game and was also responsible for the creation of Altered Beast.
+The game places the player in control of one of three warriors, each bent on revenge against the vile dictator Death Adder.
 Death Adder has taken over the once peaceful land of Yuria and murdered their friend and partner, Alex.
 Several ports of the game were created, most notably for the Mega Drive/Genesis and Master System.
 Several sequels followed.

 The game focuses on three heroes.
 One of them is a battle-axe-wielding dwarf, Gilius Thunderhead, from the mines of Wolud, whose twin brother was killed by the soldiers of Death Adder.
 Another is a male barbarian, Ax Battler, wielding a two-handed broadsword, looking for revenge for the murder of his mother.
 The last is a longsword-wielding amazon, Tyris Flare, whose parents were killed by Death Adder.

 Progress is made through the game by hacking and slashing your way through Adder's forces.
 Aiding the characters in this quest is their ability to cast spells that hurt all enemies on the screen.
 The force of this magic depends on the number of "bars" of magic power currently available.
 The bars are filled by collecting blue 'magic potions' found throughout the game.
-The male warrior Ax, limited to 4 bars, is able to cast Earth spells.
+The male warrior Ax, limited to 4 bars, can cast Earth spells.
 The dwarf Gilius, limited to 3 bars, casts lightning spells.
 The female warrior Tyris can cast devastating fire magic, but her most powerful spell costs 6 bars.

 Golden Axe II

-Each of the heroes from the first game return to battle the forces of evil villain Dark Guld in this sequel.
+Each of the heroes from the first game returns to battle the forces of evil villain Dark Guld in this sequel.
 While Golden Axe II was a Mega Drive/Genesis exclusive from a development point of view, it saw limited arcade exposure in the MegaPlay series of arcade machines.
-Released in 1991, the game featured new magic for each of the heroes with the characteristic magic pots from the first game replaced by spell books this time around.
+Released in 1991, the game featured new magic for each of the heroes, with the characteristic magic pots from the first game replaced by spell books this time around.

 Many video game magazine editors of the time expressed that the game was very likely rushed into production to give Sega another popular title to enable the Mega Drive/Genesis to compete with its new rival, the Super NES.
-In most respects this sequel was essentially the same as the original, though it had new sprites for enemy characters and new levels.
+In most respects, this sequel was essentially the same as the original, though it had new sprites for enemy characters and new levels.
 Many fans were disappointed with this title as they were expecting more than a rehash of the first title.
 However, the title had the virtue of not straying too far from a successful formula and was still quite popular upon its release.